Kite Area Calculator (quadrilateral)

 Where kite-shaped quadrilaterals appear:

-Side lengths (the two pairs of equal adjacent sides) require more info than just the diagonals — you need to know WHERE along the long diagonal the short diagonal crosses.
-If the short diagonal crosses the long one at distance p from one vertex and distance q from the other (so p + q = d₁):
+Side lengths (the two pairs of equal adjacent sides) need more than the diagonals.
+You also have to know WHERE along the long diagonal the short one crosses.
+If it crosses at distance p from one vertex and q from the other (so p + q = d₁):

-For a symmetric kite where p = q (so the short diagonal crosses at the middle of the long one), you have a rhombus — all four sides become equal.
+For a symmetric kite where p = q, meaning the short diagonal crosses at the middle of the long one, you have a rhombus and all four sides become equal.

 How we build and check this calculator